vineetsagar23/Twitter_Sentiment_Analysis/README.md

 To grasp more clarity on the sentiment of the Topic for search, a scatter plot was created validate the bar count plot.

 <img align="center" src="image/Pic6.jpg" height=300>

+<h3>Conclusion</h3>
+As per findings, its evident that Canadians believe in the strength of their economy and are optimistic that they shall soon be out even stronger.